dienerpatrick/PMCT_SUB/README.md

 ## Possible Approaches for Future Development

 One of the main problems of the project so far is the availability of training data.
 On one hand the available data is very sparse, on the other hand it is massively imbalanced towards low RAI.
+To properly train a CNN on the problem, on one hand more data will be needed, on the other hand the imbalance must be counteracted upon.
+More data could be gathered by rendering more cases or by augmenting the existing data, especially the samples of the underrepresented classes.

+A topic probably worth thinking about is preprocessing.
+Maybe it is easier to train a network if the images are processed in a certain way before they are passed to the model.

+I only worked with CNNs, maybe the best solution lies in a different approach.